AlmogShKt/IMSWeatherApi/README.md

 `cd /yourLocalPath/WeatherApi/`
 `python3 main.py`

-6. Enter the statin id you wish to follow, and enjoy!
+6. Enter the station id you wish to follow, and enjoy!

 Example of result:
 ```